Day 2💫 Wednesday, 22 October

 Day 2 opens with lightning talks on safeguarding research, documenting intangible heritage, applying the ethical principles, and managing risks in open cultural data.
 A panel on Technology, Power, and Equitable Design follows, exploring how digital tools and infrastructures shape knowledge ownership and how design choices can support more equitable futures.

-13:30- 13:45 Welcome remarks 13:45- 14:45 Lightning talks: Sharing responsibly while navigating risks, ethics, and community needs
+13:30- 13:40 Welcome remarks 13:40- 14:45 Lightning talks: Sharing responsibly while navigating risks, ethics, and community needs.
+Chaired by Jez Cope, Data Services Lead at the British Library.

 Lynda Kellam and Lena Bohman, Founding organizers of the Data Rescue Project.
 Rescuing U.S. Federal Data with the Data Rescue Project.

 Revekka Kefalea, Independent Researcher, Project Manager at Inter Alia.
-From Caution to Care: A Living Risk Management Toolkit for Open GLAM
+From Caution to Care: A Living Risk Management Toolkit for Open GLAM.

 Blanka Matkovic, Data Services Specialist at the British Library.
 The Challenges of Implementing and Operationalising the CARE Principles.